manisharan77/Tesla-x-GME-Stock-Data-Analysis-/README.md

 ## Table of Co
 - Question 1: Use yfinance to Extract Stock Data (Tesla)
-- Question 2: Use Webscraping to Extract Tesla Revenue Data
+- Question 2: Use Webscraping to Extract Tesla Revenue
-- Qu